chenxingqiang/jax-ml/doc/developers/contributing.rst

 (using e.g., ``@pytest.mark.filterwarnings``), and there should be no warning in the examples.

-.. currentmodule:: sklearn
+.. currentmodule:: xlearn

 .. _code_review:

 Code Review Guidelines
 ======================
-Reviewing code contributed to the project as PRs is a crucial component of scikit-learn development.
+Reviewing code contributed to the project as PRs is a crucial component of jax-learn development.
 We encourage anyone to start reviewing code of other developers.
 The code review process is often highly educational for everybody involved.
 This is particularly appropriate if it is a feature you would like to use, and so can respond critically about whether the PR meets your needs.
 While